 LD50 (median lethal dose) – A statistically or graphically estimated dose that is expected to be lethal to 50% of a group of organisms under specified conditions. [back to the text]

 Likelihood (of the adverse effect) – Probability of the adverse effect occurring, taking into account the level and kind of exposure of the likely potential receiving environment to the LMO. [back to the text]

+Monitoring – Keep continuing observation of the process/progress under consideration over a period of time.
+Here in this document it points to the observation on the status and effect of the released LMO in its potential receiving environment.
+‘General monitoring’ or ‘surveillance’ is used for general observation of the changes in indicators and parameters that may affect natural ecosystem, take into account human health.
+‘Case-specific monitoring’ is used for observing changes in n indicators and parameters that are related to the released LMO under consideration and its modified trait (s).

 Multi-trophic (effects) – Involving more than two trophic levels in a food web. [back to the text]